-During the pulse the Hamiltonian is time-dependent and spectral weight can be shifted between different eigenvalues of $\hat H$ (named $EV(\hat H)$).
-In \cref{fig::GL_Docc}(a) we show the real part of the generalized Loschmidt amplitude $L^{\ket{\psi(t)}}_{\hat H \hat D}(t, \omega, D)$ for a time $t=100$ long after the pulse.
-We find an almost linear relationship between the double-occupancy eigenvalues and the eigenenergies with a slope which is close to the strong-coupling limit of $1/U$.
+During the pulse, the Hamiltonian is time-dependent and spectral weight can be shifted between different eigenvalues of $\hat H$ (named $\omega\equiv EV(\hat H)$).
+In \cref{fig::GL_Docc}(a) we show the real part of the generalized Loschmidt amplitude $L^{\ket{\psi(t)}}_{\hat H \hat D}(\omega, D)$ for a time $t=100$ long after the pulse.
+We find an almost linear relationship between the double-occupancy eigenvalues and the eigenenergies with a slope that is close to the strong-coupling limit of $1/U$.

-After the pulse (centered at $t_p=8$) the Hamitonian is time independent and the $L(t, \omega)$ becomes also static.
-The generalized Loschmidt amplitude on the other hand stays a dynamic quantity also after the pulse is over.
+After the pulse (centered at $t_p=8$), the Hamiltonian is time-independent and the $L^{|\psi(t)\rangle}(\omega)$ also becomes static.
+The generalized Loschmidt amplitude, on the other hand, stays a dynamic quantity also after the pulse is over.
 However, given that

 there can only be dynamics with respect to $D$.
-In other words, there can be redistribution of spectral weight along the $EV(\hat{D})-$axis but not along the $EV(\hat{H})-$axis after the pulse.
-Hence, if after the pulse there is an overall trend to a redistribution of spectral weight towards larger double occupancy values we witness impact ionization.
-From our generalization of the Loschmidt amplitude one can tell which energy-states are responsible for the double-occupancy dynamics.
-This reflects that the generalized Loschmidt amplitude is a spectral decomposition with respect to two operators at the same time.
+In other words, there can be a redistribution of spectral weight along the $EV(\hat{D})-$axis but not along the $EV(\hat{H})-$axis after the pulse.
+Hence, if after the pulse there is an overall trend to a redistribution of spectral weight towards larger double occupancy values, we witness impact ionization.
+From our generalization of the Loschmidt amplitude, one can tell which energy states are responsible for the double-occupancy dynamics.
+This reflects the fact that the generalized Loschmidt amplitude is a spectral decomposition with respect to two operators at the same time.